 - ACCT 160 Introduction to Accounting (3-0-3)A survey course of the bookkeeping and accounting process.
-This course places emphasis on gathering, analyzing, classifying and reporting financial data.
-(This course was discontinued, effective 2008 Fall) - ACCT 200 Principles of Accounting I (3-0-3)The principles of accounting, theory of debits and credits, financial statement analysis, and financial statement preparation will be studied. - ACCT 201 Principles of Accounting II

-(3-0-3)The preparation of financial statements and their analysis using external and internal financial data with a focus on partnerships and corporations will be studied in this course.
+This course places emphasis on gathering, analyzing, classifying and reporting financial data. - (3-0-3) ACCT 200 Principles of Accounting I The principles of accounting, theory of debits and credits, financial statement analysis, and financial statement preparation will be studied. - ACCT 201 Principles of Accounting II (3-0-3)The preparation of financial statements and their analysis using external and internal financial data with a focus on partnerships and corporations will be studied in this course.
 This course also covers the use of financial data in managerial decision-making.
-Prerequisite: ACCT 200.

-- ACCT 220 Computerized Accounting (3-0-3)This course applies the elements of accounting principles and methods in a computerized environment.
-This course emphasizes the use of professional accounting software packages such as: Peachtree and Quick Books.
+Prerequisite: ACCT 200. - ACCT 220 Computerized Accounting (3-0-3)This course applies the elements of accounting principles and methods in a computerized environment.
+This course emphasizes the use of professional accounting software packages such as: Peachtree and Ouick Books.
 The students will apply the complete accounting cycle in a computer environment.
 Students are required to complete projects in: Merchandising, Job Costing, Payroll, and Service Accounting.
-Prerequisite: ACCT 200. - ACCT 250 Intermediate Accounting (3-0-3)This course includes advanced training in the preparation and interpretation of financial statements with individual analysis of their various components.
-(This course was discontinued, effective 2008 Fall).
+Prerequisite: ACCT 200. - ACCT 250 Intermediate Accounting (3-0-3)This course includes advanced training in the preparation and interpretation of financial statements with individual analysis of their various components. - ACCT 255 Managerial Accounting This course provides a survey of managerial accounting theory and the application of those principles.
+It covers the relationship between managerial and financial accounting.
+The student will learn about the organizational role of management accountants in the management process.
+The course will cover the basic cost terms and applies them within a job order and a process cost system, cost volume analysis, budgeting, performance evaluation, pricing, and capitol investment analysis will also be addressed.
+Prerequisite: ACCT 201